geekyclarkey/homeassistant/hass_projects/homeassistant_smoke_detector/README.md

 ### Flash Your sonoff RF Bridge with tasmota
 Because tasmota is the best!
 Every esp8266 chip should have tasmota.
 [Click Here](https://www.youtube.com/watch?v=OfSbIFIJPuc) for a video tutorial on how to flash the Sonoff RF Bridge.
 *The video is owned and created by DrZzs Check out his [website](http://drzzs.com/) and [youtube channel](https://www.youtube.com/channel/UC7G4tLa4Kt6A9e3hJ-HO8ng) for more great tutorials.
-If you like what hes doing consider [becoming one of his patrons](https://www.patreon.com/DrZzs/overviewbuying) to thank him for all of his hard work*
+If you like what he's doing consider [becoming one of his patrons](https://www.patreon.com/DrZzs/overviewbuying) to thank him for all of his hard work*

 ### Find out the RF code for your alarm.
 Every device will have a different code.
 The example below is mine.
 Yours will be different so **please don't skip this part.**